-12. JOURNEY TO THE HOTLANDS
+11. JOURNEY TO THE HOTLANDS

-‘Look at their long, curvy necks,’ said Samara to Barado.
-‘So funny!
-And they actually have toes!’
+‘Look at their long, curvy necks,’ said Samara.
+‘So funny!’

 ‘No, I’m not cold,’ said Raja, who had a lot of bravado about him.

-‘That’s true,’ agreed Raja, ‘but where are we going to find someone who can guide us in this lonely and silent desert?’
+‘But where are we going to find that someone,’ said Raja, frowning, ‘who can guide us in this lonely and silent desert?’

 Indeed, when the three of them stared hard, they could just make out a small, moving speck on the horizon.
-As they continued to stare at the speck, trying to determine whether it was a man or a beast, it suddenly disappeared out of sight.
+As they continued to stare at the speck, trying to determine whether it was a man or a beast, it disappeared out of sight.

-‘Quick!’ cried Samara.
+‘Quick!’ said Samara.
 ‘Let’s follow it!’

 ‘But I can’t see it any more,’ complained Raja.